gamblevore/speedie/Documentation/ErrorsAdvanced.md

 #### Problems

 **Problems** are considered something "bad", but still leave `stderr.ok` as true.
-However, **problems** DO get printed by default.
+However, **problems** _do_ get printed by default.

     main (|message| msg)
         if msg.name != "hello"
-            problem (msg, "Aren't you going to say hello?") if stderr.ok
-            printline "We are still OK!"
+            problem (msg, "Aren't you going to say hello?") if stderr.ok                       // this should be true! printline "We are still OK!"
         printline msg

 You should see one **`error`** printed after this program completes.
 We don't have to print them manually, as **`errors`** (and **`problems`**) are printed by default after your code ends.

 Why use **`problems`** instead of **`errors`**?
-Well... lets say you deprecated a feature.
-Lets say you are processing a song databank.

-Song nodes were previously called "songinfo", but now you wanted to rename it to be just "song".
+Lets say you deprecated a feature.
+Lets say you are processing a song databank, and your song nodes were previously called "songinfo", but now you wanted to rename it to be just "song".

 So your users have to update their databanks.
-But you do want old databanks to work, AND you want the user to know to update them.
+But you want old databanks to work, _and_ you want the user to know to update them.
 So try this:

     function LoadAllSongs (|message| music_list)
         for song in music_list